FoundationDB/fdb-kubernetes-operator/docs/manual/technical_design.md

 There are some cases where we set the `reconciled` field to the current generation even though we are requeuing reconciliation and continuing to do more work.
 These cases are listed below:

 1. Pods are in terminating.
-If we have fully excluded processes and have started the termination of the pods, we set both `reconciled` and `hasPendingRemoval` to the current generation.
-Termination cannot complete until the kubelet confirms the processes has been shut down, which can take an arbitrary long period of time if the kubelet is in a broken state.
-The processes will remain excluded until the termination completes, at which point the operator will include the processes again and the `hasPendingRemoval` field will be cleared.
+If we have fully excluded podNames and have started the termination of the pods, we set both `reconciled` and `hasPendingRemoval` to the current generation.
+Termination cannot complete until the kubelet confirms the podNames has been shut down, which can take an arbitrary long period of time if the kubelet is in a broken state.
+The podNames will remain excluded until the termination completes, at which point the operator will include the podNames again and the `hasPendingRemoval` field will be cleared.
 In general it should be fine for the cluster to stay in this state indefinitely, and you can continue to make other changes to the cluster.
 However, you may encounter issues with the stuck pods taking up resource quota until they are fully terminated.

 ### UpdateStatus